 National Day of Giving encourages giving back.
 It takes place the Tuesday after Thanksgiving.

-After we’ve spent the weekend shopping and looking for the best deals possible, this day reminds us to give to those less fortunate.
-Whether we look to our favorite causes or charities, it’s a great reminder to lift others up during a generous time of year.
+We’ve just spent the weekend shopping and searching for the best possible deals.
+National Day Of Giving reminds us to give to those in need.
+Whether we look to our favorite causes or charities, it is a great reminder to lift others up during a generous time of year.
 On the Tuesday after Thanksgiving charities, families, businesses, community centers, and students around the world will come together for one common purpose: to celebrate generosity and to give.

 HOW TO OBSERVE #GivingTuesday

 Quite simply, take advantage of all the holiday deals to add to your charitable giving.
 Combined with your family, friends, local and national organizations, and through the power of social media, Day of Giving can become a tradition worth passing on.

 - Set up a collection for non-perishable food at work.
 Deliver the collection to a local food pantry.

 - Collect new toys and donate them to children spending the holidays in the hospital.

 - Make blankets for those receiving cancer treatment.

 Also on this #GivingTuesday, Nashville’s Rick Monroe shares the single “God’s Ear” as a special message.